On the quest to understand the fundamental mathematics of intelligence and of the universe with curiosity.

 Maximizing the total understanding of reality by building models of as many physical phenomena as possible across as many scales of the universe as possible, that are as comprehensive, unified, simple, and empirically predictive as possible.

-I see it more as a direction.
-I think modelling the whole world in fully unified way and in total accuracy is impossible, even for all of science with all our technology, because we're all finite limited agents with limited computational resources and time, limited modelling capability, we get stuck in local minimas, from various perspectives, and so on, and all we have is approximations, that predict reality to a certain degree, but never fully all of reality in perfect accuracy.
+And I see it more as a direction.
+And I see it from a more collective intelligence perspective.
+I think modelling the whole world in fully unified way and in total accuracy is impossible, even with all of our science with all our technology, because we're all finite limited agents with limited computational resources and time, limited modelling capability, and we get stuck in various models, from various perspectives, and so on.
+And all we have is approximations, that predict certain parts reality to a certain degree, but never fully all of reality in perfect accuracy in all it's complexity.
+And we have a lot of blind spots.
+All models are wrong but some predictively approximate the extremely nuanced complexity of reality better than others.

 And from all of this, intelligence and fundamental physics, which are subsets of this, are the most fascinating to me.